Wickwood-LLC/simpleads/README.txt

 - Ad blocks can be themed

+- Dynamic Ad rotation (configurable on block configuration screen)

 - Integration with WYSIWYG module (supports TinyMCE, CKEditor, FCKEditor).
 Plugin allows to inject Ads into content.

-- Since SimpleAds stored in system as content type you can use it in Views.
+- SimpleAds stored in the system as content type meaning that you can use it in Views.

 - Text Ads allows to advertise any text.
-If you would like to advertise videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin to embed video you want.
+If you would like to advertise videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin.

-- Flash Ads, upload SWF file and it will automatically show-up in your block.
+- Flash Ads, upload SWF file and it will automatically show up in your block.

-The project has been developed by Urban Insight.